scalamolecule/molecule-web/content/setup/sbt-setup.md

 ![](/img/page/setup/setup3.png)

 `dsl` contains the generated Molecule boilerplate code for the defined Person Data Model and `schema` contains boilerplate code for transacting our Datomic schema.
+The name of each jar (one for compiled classes, one for source code) has "molecule-" prepended to your project name to avoid name clashes in `lib`.

 Whenever you make changes to your Data Model, you can simply `sbt compile -Dmolecule=true` and have your Schema transaction boilerplate code re-generated with your latest changes.